atulkakrana/helper.github/README.md

             @Trimmomatic_PATH   = ~/Trimmomatic/trimmomatic-0.33.jar           <provide a path to the .jar file.
 For example, /home/Trimmomatic/trimmomatic-0.33.jar>

-2. Preprocess libraries from paired-end seqeincing + graphs [We are not using default adapters, so we input adapter.fa].
+**2**.
+Preprocess libraries from paired-end seqeincing + graphs.
+In this example we are not using default (bundled) adapters instead we provide an 'adapter.fa' file and turn on the '@adapterSelection' setting by setting its value to 1:

             @libs               = HEN1-1,HEN1-8         <FASTQ file names separated with comma, and without the file extensions.
 For example, HEN1-1,HEN1-8.
 For paired-end data: e.g., SRR501912_1.fastq and SRR501912_2.fastq.
 Use core_name (SRR501912) without suffix _1.fastq or_2.fastq>